zeplin/zeplin-workbook/README.md

 When you export your artboards with links to Zeplin, these links will be clickable in Zeplin as well, with no additional setup.
 Selecting a layer below a hotspot will inform the user and present a button on the right panel to quickly jump to the destination.

->💡 When you hold down the Shift key all the hotspots/prototyping will be revealed
+>🎩🐰 When you hold down the Shift key all the hotspots/prototyping will be revealed

 ![alt text](./img/flows.gif "Flows in Zeplin")

 ## Versions

->💡For more best practices check this [article](https://blog.zeplin.io/versions-in-zeplin-a8465ee441c2).
+>🎩🐰 For more best practices check this [article](https://blog.zeplin.io/versions-in-zeplin-a8465ee441c2).

 ## Integrations